nens/dask-geomodeling/docs/index.rst

 method that fetches the data in one go, as well as a ``get_compute_graph`` method that creates a graph to compute the data later.

-Blocks are used for the on-the-fly modification of raster- and vectordata, respectively through the baseclasses :meth:`~dask_geomodeling.raster.base.RasterBlock` and :meth:`~dask_geomodeling.geometry.base.GeometryBlock`.
-Derived classes support operations such has grouping basic math, shifting time, smoothing, reclassification, geometry operations, zonal statistics, and property field operations.
+Blocks are used for the on-the-fly modification of raster and vector data, respectively through the baseclasses :meth:`~dask_geomodeling.raster.base.RasterBlock` and :meth:`~dask_geomodeling.geometry.base.GeometryBlock`.
+Derived classes support operations such as grouping, basic math, shifting time, smoothing, reclassification, geometry operations, zonal statistics, and property field operations.